Fruit

 QUALIFICATIONS

-• Applicants with previous farm experience preferred, but not required–as long as the desire to learn and motivation to excel is clearly present.
+• Applicants with previous farm experience are preferred but not required–as long as the desire to learn and motivation to excel are clearly present.

 • Outdoor physical work experience is a must–our summer daytime temps average between high 80s and low 100s.